-- The investigator should then apply for a COC through NIH’s kiosk.
+- NIH’s kiosk.
 Please note that the NIH requires verification of IRB approval and a signature from Kathryn Mellouk, who is the Institutional Official for the Charles River Campus IRB at BU.

 - Once the COC is obtained, investigators should submit an amendment to the IRB to have the version of the consent form that includes COC language approved for use.

 When a COC Might Not be Granted by the NIH

 An application for a Certificate of Confidentiality does not guarantee that one will be issued.
 Research that might not be granted a COC: